Before beginning the clinical experience rotations at the hospitals, the student must:

 - Purchase malpractice insurance and provide proof of coverage to the clinical site.

 - Pay tuition (in full, or first installment) by the start of the clinical rotation in order to be covered by malpractice insurance.

 - Provide background checks and negative drug testing, and complete a hospital orientation as required by the clinical site.
 Some clinical sites require an interview in the selection process.

 - Attain satisfactory "Pre-clinical Student Evaluation" scores (at least 80%) on two of the following lab-based courses: Biol 142, Micrb 202, Chem 111, Biol 110.
 Evaluations are completed by the course instructors and are based on student interest, attendance, behavior and attitude.

-All students must complete a health survey before entering the program.
-In addition, sophomores must have a physical examination within one year of beginning the clinical experience.
-The student will present the physical examination report to Campus Health Services and the assigned clinical sites.
-It must include physician's verification that the student appears to be free of communicable diseases or impediments that would interfere with the completion of the clinical experience.
+The student’s physical examination report must include physician's verification that the student appears to be free of communicable diseases or impediments that would interfere with the completion of the clinical experience.
 Students are required to document immunization to measles (rubeola), mumps, and rubella (or MMR), and have a current negative 2-step PPD test for tuberculosis (or chest X-ray).
 A clinical site has the right to deny a student from participation if s/he refuses to comply with immunization and physical exam requirements.

 The student is required to show proof of medical insurance coverage to the clinical site prior to beginning the practicum.
-Inexpensive student insurance is available from the University.
+Student insurance is available from the University.
 Some clinical sites may provide emergency medical treatment; all costs are the responsibility of the student.